vita-epfl/civil127-2025/Lab_3_Classes_and_Tests/Lab_3_instructions.md

 A stack is a last in, first out (LIFO) data structure.
 The data that gets pushed last gets popped first.
 Stacks are commonly used to implement features such as undo in a word processor.
-They are also used when solving some search problems (depth first searches).
-Recursive functions (such as `rlc` in exercise 1.4) make use of an implicit stack: function arguments live on a stack.
+They can also be used when solving search problems (such as depth first searches).
+Recursive functions (such as `rlc` in exercise 1.4) make use of an implicit stack since function arguments live on a stack.

 ```txt
 Example: